laiagc892/bash_tutorial/README.md

 Create a text file with the characters you have found so far.

-The **seventh character** is the one you need to press to save a file in `nano`.
+The **sixth character** is the one you need to press to save a file in `nano`.

 <div class="admonition hint">